-In-flight Entertainment Solutions – Evolution and Emerging Trends
+In-flight Entertainment Solutions (IFE) – Evolution and Emerging Trends

-Today’s generation of passengers craves for a great experience on-board which makes them feel satisfied and happy during their long-haul journey.
+Today’s generation of passengers crave for a great experience on-board which makes them feel satisfied and happy during their long-haul journey.
 This is where in-flight entertainment solutions play a significant role!
-In-flight Entertainment, a key factor of the enjoyable passenger experience is progressing as the technology advances.
-This advancements in technology have given birth to the era of “trickle-down in-flight entertainment” systems which has let airlines to provide benefits of premium entertainment content to their passengers.
-It has evolved right from offering a traditional form of entertainment such as movie, music, radio for selected cabins to embedded seat-back In-flight Entertainment systems to every individual.
+In-flight Entertainment (IFE), a key factor of the enjoyable passenger experience, is progressing as the technology advances.
+These advancements in technology have given birth to the era of “trickle-down in-flight entertainment” systems which has let airlines to provide benefits of premium entertainment content to their passengers.
+IFE has evolved right from offering a traditional form of entertainment such as movie, music, radio for selected cabins to embedded seat-back In-flight Entertainment systems to every individual.